 A Career as a Detective

-Homicide Detectives are plainclothes investigators who specialize in gathering facts and collecting evidence for criminal cases involving murder.
+Homicide Detectives are plain clothes investigators who specialise in gathering facts and collecting evidence for criminal cases involving murder.

 Most of the work involves conducting interviews, examining records, monitoring the activities of suspects, and participating in raids or arrests.

 Cases are assigned on a rotating basis and homicide detectives work on them until they result in an arrest or conviction, or until the case is dropped.
 They may be assigned to interagency task forces, when, for instance, a murder incident involves other areas of crime investigation, such as narcotics.